Issue: Bitbucket relies on the Referer HTTP header

 Anyway, if the browser is connecting via port 80, the MITM can just use a transparent http->https proxy to rewrite the referrer, and forward the request to the https server, so you've already lost.

+> Anyway, if the browser is connecting via port 80, the MITM can just use a transparent http->https proxy to rewrite the referrer, and forward the request to the https server, so you've already lost.

+That wouldn't actually work since the user's active session cookie has the "Secure" flag set (i.e. isn't sent over HTTP).
+Sure if the user logged-in again on the HTTP page you could exploit this with a transparent proxy but there's very little outside of implementing HPKP that BitBucket could do to prevent that attack.

-The requirement is there to close off edge cases where an attacker mess with an initial non-HTTPS request in order to set up compromise of CSRF for future HTTPS requests.
+The requirement is there to close off edge cases where an attacker MITMs the initial non-HTTPS request in order to set up compromise of CSRF for future HTTPS requests.
 HSTS by itself can't solve that.
 If and when browser support for the Origin header gets more widespread, it'll be possible to secure this without checking Referer.
 But for now, that's not an option.

 I highly doubt there is any good reason to do it anywhere, and on the one case you think you got a good reason (I still doubt it), don't try to anonymize the hell out of a logged-on request.